-As happens with most iron-starvation ECF sigma factors, pvdS (and fpvI) is primarily controlled by Fur (not shown in Figure 2), but its expression is very complex and it is modulated by several environmental signals and different factors, such as regulators related to the response to oxidative stress or sulfur homeostasis.
-Moreover, pvdS is also under the control of another FecI-like ECF sigma factor, FecI2 (Llamas et al., 2014; Chevalier et al., 2018).
-The complexity of the activation mechanism of these ECF sigma factors, and the cross-talk between them and other regulatory elements, such as twocomponent systems, have been recently reviewed by Chevalier et al. (2018).
+As happens with most iron-starvation ECF sigma factors, pvdS (and fpvl) is primarily controlled by Fur (not shown in Fig. 2), but its expression is very complex and it is modulated by several environmental signals and different factors, such as regulators related to the response to oxidative stress or sulfur homeostasis.
+Moreover, pvdS is also under the control of another Fecl-like ECF sigma factor, Fecl2 (Llamas et al., 2014; Chevalier et al., 2018).
+The complexity of the activation mechanism of these ECF sigma factors, and the cross-talk between them and other regulatory elements, such as two-component systems, have been recently reviewed by Chevalier et al. (2018).

-235 Nickel- and cobalt-responsive ECF sigma factors
+Nickel- and cobalt-responsive ECF sigma factors

-A co-founder of the ECF sigma factor family (Lonetto et al., 1994), CnrH (group ECF20),

-237 controls nickel and cobalt resistance in Cupriavidus metallidurans CH34, an aerobic β -

-238 proteobacterium that prevails in heavy metal-rich environments.
+A co-founder of the ECF sigma factor family (Lonetto et al., 1994), CnrH (group ECF20), controls nickel and cobalt resistance in Cupriavidus metallidurans CH34, an aerobic $\beta$ -proteobacterium that prevails in heavy metal-rich environments.

 The activity of CnrH is regulated by a complex of two transmembrane (TM) proteins: the metal-sensor CnrX and the anti-sigma factor CnrY.
-At the resting state, CnrH is sequestered at the membrane by CnrY (Figure 3A), whereas binding of nickel or cobalt to CnrX frees CnrH from CnrY, allowing the expression of genes coding for proteins that extrude metals to the periplasm and the exterior (Figure 3B) (Grass et al., 2005; Trepreau et al., 2011; Maillard et al., 2014; Trepreau et al., 2014).
+At the resting state, CnrH is sequestered at the membrane by CnrY (Fig. 3A), whereas binding of nickel or cobalt to CnrX frees CnrH from CnrY, allowing the expression of genes coding for proteins that extrude metals to the periplasm and the exterior (Fig. 3B) (Grass et al., 2005; Trepreau et al., 2011; Maillard et al., 2014; Trepreau et al., 2014).

-245 The sensor CnrX is a membrane-anchored dimeric protein with a C-terminal periplasmic metal-sensor domain.
-This portion binds Ni2+ or Co2+ and discriminates against the other 246 transition metal cations, displaying subtle allosteric modifications depending on the 247 nature of the metal ion (Trepreau et al., 2011; Trepreau et al., 2014).
-The affinity of CnrX 248 for Ni^{2+} is 10- to 100-fold higher than its affinity for Co^{2+} , which is consistent with the 249 expression observed in the genes under control of CnrH (Grass et al., 2000; Grass et al., 250 2005; Monchy et al., 2007; Trepreau et al., 2011; Maillard et al., 2015).
-These affinities 251 are also in good agreement with the trend in the Irving-Williams series.
-Accordingly, the 252 complex CnrYXH plays a minor role in the resistance of C. metallidurans to Co^{2+} (Nies 253 et al., 2006).
-At the resting state of this complex, zinc ions bind CnrX in a 3N2O 254 coordination sphere (formed by His42, His46, Glu63, and His119).
-However, since nickel 255 256 and cobalt exhibit a stronger affinity for CnrX, these ions displace the zinc ions at the metal binding site.
-The antagonistic effect of zinc on nickel and cobalt may be explained 257 by the ability of nickel and cobalt to recruit the only methionine (Met123) of the sensor 258 domain of CnrX as an additional ligand.
-This residue lies at the bottom of the cavity that 259 260 harbors the metal ion and is central to the CnrX protomer architecture.
-Recruitment of 261 Met123 to the coordination sphere of the metal results in a dramatic change in the geometry of the metal-binding site that remodels the four-helix bundle where this residue 262 is located and elicits the biological response (Trepreau et al., 2011; Trepreau et al., 2014; 263 264 Maillard et al, 2015).
+The sensor CnrX is a membrane-anchored dimeric protein with a C-terminal periplasmic metal-sensor domain.
+This portion binds Ni2+ or Co2+ and discriminates against the other transition metal cations, displaying subtle allosteric modifications depending on the nature of the metal ion (Trepreau et al., 2011; 2014).
+The affinity of CnrX for Ni2+ is 10- to 100-fold higher than its affinity for Co2+, which is consistent with the expression observed in the genes under control of CnrH (Grass et al., 2000; 2005; Monchy et al., 2007; Trepreau et al., 2011; Maillard et al., 2015).
+These affinities are also in good agreement with the trend in the Irving-Williams series.
+Accordingly, the complex CnrYXH plays a minor role in the resistance of C. metallidurans to Co2+ (Nies et al., 2006).
+At the resting state of this complex, zinc ions bind CnrX in a 3N2O coordination sphere (formed by His42, His46, Glu63 and His119).
+However, since nickel and cobalt exhibit a stronger affinity for CnrX, these ions displace the zinc ions at the metal binding site.
+The antagonistic effect of zinc on nickel and cobalt may be explained by the ability of nickel and cobalt to recruit the only methionine (Met123) of the sensor domain of CnrX as an additional ligand.
+This residue lies at the bottom of the cavity that harbors the metal ion and is central to the CnrX protomer architecture.
+Recruitment of Met123 to the coordination sphere of the metal results in a dramatic change in the geometry of the metal-binding site that remodels the four-helix